 CHCF will fund pairs of payers and providers to develop novel plans for how to deliver and reimburse high-quality, community-based palliative care to patients with serious illness.
-Applications are due August 8.
+Applications were due August 8.

 Integrating palliative care into benefit designs, reimbursement policies, and care management can be daunting for payers.
 A summary of examples and best practices helps point the way.

 Home-centered primary and palliative care programs serve seriously ill patients where they live.
 CHCF supports the creation of quality measures and reporting standards for this re-emerging model of care delivery.

 The CSU Institute for Palliative Care is training professionals who can help patients and families manage serious and chronic illnesses.
 See a video to learn more.

 Oncologists are increasingly aware of the benefits of palliative care, but starting a program can be a challenge.
 CHCF is funding five California practices to join a national learning collaborative that will pave the way.

 Community involvement is key to increasing the prevalence of advance health care planning.
 Four California coalitions share how they do it.

 Can whole communities be activated to promote and support end-of-life conversations?
 Learn how Contra Costa County's civic, faith-based, and health care leaders are exploring this possibility.

 In California, many who die of cancer receive more aggressive care at the end of life than in the rest of the country.
 Cancer treatment also varies widely from region to region and from hospital to hospital within the state.